Dial M (album)

 Dial M is the eleventh studio album by alternative rock band Starflyer 59.
 It was released on October 28, 2008 by Tooth & Nail Records.

-The album features studio versions of songs originally developed for the Ghosts of the Future 7-inch vinyl project, having been released by Burnt Toast Vinyl.
-A vinyl record version, containing an extra song, was also released by Burnt Toast Vinyl.
+Dedicated to the memory of band frontman Jason Martin's late father, the album explores themes such as melancholy and Christian faith.
+Dial M features reworked versions of songs from second box set Ghosts of the Future.